Antinatalism: Promortalism

-The antinatalist and promortalist communities sympathisized with his choice while mourning his death as a loss.

 Distinction to human extinction

 Émile P. Torres argues that, contra Benatar, antinatalism need not entail human extinction.
 For example, if people were to develop radical life-extension technologies that enable them to live as long as the human species itself could survive, procreation could cease entirely without the global population dwindling to zero.

 Criticism

 Positive value of human life

 Criticism of antinatalism comes from those that see positive value in bringing humans into existence.
 David Wasserman has criticized David Benatar's asymmetry argument and the consent argument.
 Psychologist Geoffrey Miller has argued that "all the research on human well-being shows almost everyone across cultures is well above neutral on happiness.
 Benatar is just empirically wrong that life is dominated by suffering."
-Massimo Pigliucci argues that David Benatar's essential premise that pleasure is the only true inherent good and pain the only inherent evil is a flawed argument and refutable within the philosophy of Stoicism, which regards pleasure and pain as merely indifferents, and that moral virtues and vices should be the only guide of human action.
+Massimo Pigliucci argues that Benatar's essential premise that pleasure is the only true inherent good and pain the only inherent evil is a flawed argument and refutable within the philosophy of Stoicism, which regards pleasure and pain as merely indifferents, and that moral virtues and vices should be the only guide of human action.